 Up to 4% of the general population are affected to some degree (see Hurley Stages below).
 There is a significant female preponderance.

-Based on histological features, it is considered inflammatory and originating from the hair follicle; hence, the term 'acne inversa' is favoured by some experts.
-The exact aetiology is uncertain.
+Based on histological features, it is considered inflammatory and originating from the hair follicle; hence, the term 'acne inversa' is favored by some experts.
+The exact etiology is uncertain.